stepulak/Translation-Quiz-Game/README.md

 Available at: https://play.google.com/store/apps/details?id=com.stepulak.translationgame

-Still in beta, one day it will be published publicly.

 Unique game idea, everything (including UI, animations, interactions etc.) developed by myself upon Android Canvas.
 No additional libraries were used.